Search

 How ASML relies on neurodiversity for innovation

-4-minute read - By Kate Brunton, August 17, 2022
+4-minute read - by Kate Brunton, August 17, 2022

 Not everyone at ASML thinks the same way, and we’re proud of it.
 A large number of employees at ASML are ‘neurodivergent’ – meaning they have neurological variations such as autism, ADHD and dyslexia.
 Atypical, ASML’s neurodiversity employee network, is helping to raise awareness about how normal brain differences really are.